elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

   end
 ```

 If the registry worker crashes, both registry and bucket supervisor is restarted.
-If the bucket supervisor crashes, only the bucket supervisor is restared.
+If the bucket supervisor crashes, only the bucket supervisor is restarted.

 There are other strategies and other options that could be given to `worker/2`, `supervisor/2` and `supervise/2` functions, so don't forget to check both [`Supervisor`](/docs/stable/elixir/Supervisor.html) and [`Supervisor.Spec`](/docs/stable/elixir/Supervisor.Spec.html) modules.